Geizhals-Preisvergleich/styleguide/README.md

 ## What is MDsveX?

-MDsvex is a port of [MDX](https://mdxjs.com/) for the Svelte framework.
+MDsveX is a port of [MDX](https://mdxjs.com/) for the Svelte framework.
 Now, what do all of these mean?

 **MDX:**
 Think of MDX as "Markdown Extended".
 It let's you use JSX/React components your markdown pages.
 This makes MDX very versatile.